Avashist1998/Avashist1998.github.io/content/posts/number_recognition.md

     image: https://www.quickanddirtytips.com/wp-content/uploads/2022/04/how-to-write-numbers-compressor.png
 ---

-I build a number writing tool: [Check it out](https://avashist1998.github.io/digitRecognition/)
+I created a number writing tool that you can check out [here](https://avashist1998.github.io/digitRecognition/).

-## What Technologies I used
+## Technologies Used
 - Github Pages (Hosting & Deployment)
 - React (UI)
 - Python (Prototyping)
 - Pytorch (Model design and training)
 - Typescript (Model prediction)

-## How did I build It
+- Vite (Building Process)

-### Code
+## Codebase

-All of the code available on [Github](https://github.com/Avashist1998/digitRecognition).
+The entire codebase is available on [Github](https://github.com/Avashist1998/digitRecognition).

 ### Design
-The web application build using React frontend and LeNet model is used using Pytorch.
-The model is trained on the MNIST dataset.
+For this web application, I utilized a React frontend and implemented a LeNet model using Pytorch.
+The model was trained on the MNIST dataset.

-- Project Structure
+#### Project Structure
-    - `model_exploration`: training and model exploration of the model
+- `model_exploration`: This section covers the training and model exploration processes.
-        - `notebook.ipynb`: jupyter notebook containing the model exploration
+    - `notebook.ipynb`: A Jupyter notebook containing the model exploration.
-        - `LeNet5.py`: Pytorch definition of the model
+    - `LeNet5.py`: The Pytorch definition of the model.
-    - `ui`: React application for running the frontend with standard react structure
+- `ui`: This contains the React application that constitutes the frontend with a standard React structure.

 #### Model Training
-The model is build using Pytorch and the model code can be found [here](https://github.com/Avashist1998/digitRecognition/blob/master/model_exploration/src/LeNet5.py).
-The model is made up of 5 block, 3 of which are convolution blocks and 2 are feed forward blocks. `Tanh` is used a the activate function for all block except the final layer.
-The model is trained on the MNIST dataset for 10 epochs and has a test accuracy of `98.6%`.
+The Pytorch-based LeNet model code can be found [here](https://github.com/Avashist1998/digitRecognition/blob/master/model_exploration/src/LeNet5.py).
+The model consists of 5 blocks, with 3 being convolution blocks and 2 being feedforward blocks.
+The activation function used for all blocks except the final layer is `Tanh`.
+Training was conducted on the MNIST dataset for 10 epochs, resulting in an impressive test accuracy of `98.6%`.

 #### React UI
-The react application is build using `vite` and is a simple two page application.
-The first page is have basic landing page with general application and the second page is the actual application.
-The application is build using `typescript` and `react`.
-The application makes used of hash routeing since it is hosted on github pages.
-The application using HTML canvas for drawing of the numbers, and the prediction is made using the model trained above.
-The prediction is made using Oxxo's [blog](https://blog.oxxostudio.tw/posts/2017-12-26-mnist-pytorch/) on MNIST classification using Pytorch.
-Which allows us to use the model in the browser, without the need for a server.
+The React application is built using `vite` and comprises two simple pages.
+The landing page provides an overview of the application, while the second page hosts the actual tool.
+The application, built with `typescript` and `react`, uses hash routing for compatibility with Github Pages.
+For drawing the numbers, the application utilizes HTML canvas, and the predictions are made using the trained model.
+This prediction process is based on Oxxo's [blog](https://blog.oxxostudio.tw/posts/2017-12-26-mnist-pytorch/) on MNIST classification using Pytorch.
+The implementation enables us to perform predictions directly in the browser, eliminating the need for a server.

-### Final Thoughts
+### Final Reflections
-The project was a great learning experience of deploying a model in the browser.
-The application combined machine learning and web development, and I learned how to build a machine learning algorithm into a final solution.
-The project was a great learning experience and I am happy with the final result.
+This project was an enriching learning experience in deploying a machine learning model in the browser.
+Combining machine learning and web development, I successfully integrated a machine learning algorithm into a complete solution.
+The process provided valuable insights into building and deploying models for real-world applications.
+I am thrilled with the final outcome and the skills I acquired throughout the project.